-- Political disagreement
+- Political disagreement.

-- Politicians being easily accessible
+- Politicians are easily accessible.

-- Social media presence of MPs
+- Social media presence of MPs.

 This is more than likely due to Covid lockdowns being put in place across Britain through 2020 and 2021.
-This is something you might expect would increase the number of incidents reported due to the amount of people that might have disagreed with restrictions being put in place, but the data shows otherwise.
+This is something you might expect would increase the number of incidents reported due to the number of people that might have disagreed with restrictions being put in place, but the data shows otherwise.

-Many MPs have called for an increased responsibility on social media platforms to tackle the issues of abuse that are found there.
-The anonymity that social media platforms offer has given individuals an ideal environment to send abuse to politicians with little no consequences for their actions.
+Many MPs have called for increased responsibility on social media platforms to tackle the issues of abuse that are found there.
+The anonymity that social media platforms offer has given individuals an ideal environment to send abuse to politicians with little to no consequences for their actions.

-While the public feels that MPs should be held accountable for their actions, a lot of these interactions are often racially and gender motivated, with some MPs receiving up to 50 death threats a week.
+While the public feels that MPs should be held accountable for their actions, a lot of these interactions are often racially and gender-motivated, with some MPs receiving up to 50 death threats a week.